GoogleChrome/web.dev/src/site/content/en/blog/signin-form-best-practice/index.md

   <figcaption class="w-figcaption">Autofocus provides clear visual focus on desktop.</figcaption>
 </figure>

-## Keep passwords private—but enable users to see them if they want
+## Keep passwords private—but enable users to see them if they want {​: #show-password }

 Passwords inputs should have `type="password"` to hide password text.